-Click Here To Download Application for Raffle License
+Click Here To Download the Application for a Raffle License

 Who Should File:

-*Political organizations wanting to hold a raffle, must contact the State Board of Elections 312-814-6440.
+*Political organizations wanting to hold a raffle or poker run must contact the State Board of Elections at 217-782-4141.

 Contact the Illinois Department of Revenue for a Bingo application.